scottcolfer/scottcolfer.github.io/_posts/value-digital-transformation-part-1.md

 date: 2019-03-18
 ---

+The principles of Agile Manifesto say that value is the most important thing to focus on but then forgets to say how to figure out what's valuable.
+So we need to plug this gap and figure out what value means for us, then check that the stuff we're building through build-test-learn feedback loops.

+We have an additional challenge when doing this in government because we're not foccussed on making a financial profit.

 Value is the most critical aspects of working with agility.
 It's the focus of the first of the [principles behind the Agile Manifesto](https://agilemanifesto.org/principles.html).
 If we were to tweak the Agile Manifesto for Software Development so that it works better as am [Agile Manifesto for Public Services](https://scottcolfer.com/2017/06/03/agile-manifesto-public-services.html) then the first principle would be that:
 > Our highest priority is to satisfy the public through the early and continuous delivery of valuable public services.